eclipse-emfcloud/coffee-editor/README.md

 ## Getting started

-Clone and build the coffee-editor:
+Clone the coffee-editor:

     git clone https://github.com/eclipsesource/coffee-editor.git
     cd coffee-editor
-    ./run.sh

 Run the built coffee-editor:

-    ./run.sh -r
+    yarn build

-Open http://localhost:3000 in the browser.
+Open <http://localhost:3000> in the browser.

 In Theia open the example workspace `backend/examples/SuperBrewer3000` and double click a `.coffee` file.
 This opens it in a tree master detail editor.

-## The build and run script

-The `run.sh` script provides funtionality to build the coffee-editor, download used libraries, and run the IDE.
-Every part step can be executed independently from each other by using the corresponding paramater:

-`-b`: Builds the backend services

-`-c`: Integrates the built backend artifacts in the coffee-editor IDE

-`-f`: Builds the frontend shown in the web browser

-`-r`: Runs the coffee-editor and exposes it at http://localhost:3000

 ## Publishing the coffee-editor-extension